 Nursing home abuse and neglect has become widespread and is a growing epidemic.
 It is a serious problem affecting thousands of nursing home residents who are dependent on nursing homes for care.
 The fact is, too many nursing home owners act as if profits are more important than resident care.
 Nurses may be overworked, turnover is sometimes high, and staff may not be able to handle the diverse needs of elders in their care.
-Nursing home abuse and neglect can be difficult to recognize and is often covered-up by nursing home staff.
+Nursing home abuse and neglect can be difficult to recognize and are often covered-up by nursing home staff.
 At Dinizulu Law Group, our Chicago nursing home abuse attorneys fight for the rights of the victims and their loved ones.

-Nursing home abuse includes: assault, battery, sexual assault, sexual battery, rape, unreasonable physical constraint, or prolonged or continual deprivation of food or water.
+Nursing home abuse includes assault, battery, sexual assault, sexual battery, rape, unreasonable physical constraint, or prolonged or continual deprivation of food or water.
 In recent months, there have also been reports of overwhelmed or understaffed nursing homes using psychiatric medication to subdue patients.
 Use of a physical or chemical restraint or psychotropic medication for any purpose not consistent with that authorized by the physician can also be considered nursing home abuse.
 In many instances, families are not properly informed about the medications their loved ones are being given.
 This is why it is so important to ask questions and be vigilant.
 We entrust nursing homes with the safety and well-being of our elderly parents.
 That’s what makes nursing home abuse and neglect so heinous.
 If you suspect that your loved one is suffering from nursing home abuse, consider contacting the Chicago nursing home neglect lawyers at the Dinizulu Law Group, Ltd. Our firm fights for the rights of families who have suffered as a result of nursing home neglect or abuse.

 If your elderly relatives have been abused or neglected by a nursing home, don’t let their suffering be in vain.
 Stop the nursing home from claiming another elderly victim.
 Call the Dinizulu Law Group, Ltd at (312) 384-1920 to advocate on your behalf.
 Our Chicago nursing home abuse attorneys have years of experience and the knowledge to help you recover the maximum compensation for your claim.